DracoBlue/PhpDebugToolbar/README.md

 # Changelog

+- 1.4.0 (2011/05/09)
+  - added support for multiple requests (can be filled with a call to #addRequest)
 - 1.3.0 (2011/01/04)
   - fixed issue with already initialized propel connection
   - fixed that sometimes loading the database query tab crashed